 \subsection{Spectro-photometric SED fitting}

 We performed a combined spectro-photometric fit using the 13 HST and NIRCam filter observations and the NIRSpec spectrum, including both nebular lines and stellar continuum.
-The spectrum was normalised using a second-order polynomial (see Sec. \ref{sec:linefit}).
+The spectrum was normalised using a second-order polynomial (see Sect. \ref{sec:linefit}).
 To perform the SED fitting, we used the BAGPIPES code, fixing the redshift to the measured spectroscopic value.
-We considered two different dust extinction laws \citetalias{Calzetti2000,CF00} and we gave as priors for $A_{V}$ the values derived from the Balmer decrement, rescaling them to take into account the differential attenuation .
-In addition, to verify the possible presence of an active galactic nucleus (AGN), we use not only several line diagnostics (see Sec. \ref{sec:discussion}), but we also fit the available photometry with the \texttt{CIGALE} code \citep{Boquien2019}, using similar parameters and priors.
-In Appendix \ref{sec:SEDmore} we give more information on the fits and the configurations used.
-We consider the BAGPIPES results as the fiducial ones, but CEERS-14821 is consistent with being a dusty-dwarf even with \texttt{CIGALE}.
+We considered two different dust extinction laws (\citetalias{Calzetti2000,CF00}) and used the values derived from the Balmer decrement as priors for $A_{V}$, rescaling them to take the differential attenuation into account.
+In addition, in an attempt to verify or rule out the presence of an active galactic nucleus (AGN), we not only used several line diagnostics (see Sect. \ref{sec:discussion}), but we also fitted the available photometry with the \texttt{CIGALE} code \citep{Boquien2019} using similar parameters and priors.
+In Appendix D we give more information on the fits and the configurations used.
+We consider the BAGPIPES results as the fiducial ones, but CEERS-14821 is consistent with being a dusty dwarf even with \texttt{CIGALE}.